DogukanGun/EigenlayerHack/README.md

 3-Then if the log is parsed without error, next step is getting metadata information from Dune Api.

 4-The data that is gathered from Dune Api, is sent to the smart contract in Movement Chain by calling registerEvent function.

+SideNode: Due to the privacy of the project, the all code wasn't pushed.
+If it is requested, we can show it privately.